grokify/ringcentral-content/docs/integrations/manageengine/self_service_password_sms.md

 ## Integration Overview

 ManageEngine interfaces with third-party SMS providers using a query-string based outbound webhook API call.
 This is not compatible with the RingCentral API which uses a different JSON body-based API.
-Basically, ManageEngine can send an outbound webhook via a `HTTP` `GET` or `POST` call with query string parameters and RingCentral listens for an authorized JSON body request.
+The basic differences are that ManageEngine can send an outbound webhook via a `HTTP` `GET` or `POST` call with query string parameters and RingCentral listens for an authorized JSON body request.

 To get these two services to integrate, 2 approaches are available: